turanszkij/WickedEngine/CONTRIBUTING.md

 # Contributions are welcome!
-Here are some guidelines how to contribute code.
+Here are some guidelines on contributing.
 You can submit a pull request with your changes, briefly describe them and I will review as soon as I can!

 ## Some guidelines to what kind of code to write:
 - use the default Visual Studio 2017 formatting